-A smaller block of rooms will be available at the government per diem rate.
+A smaller block of rooms is available at the government per diem rate: $169 + tax/night.

-Abstract Submission and early registration for the joint 11th Hinode and 8th IRIS science meetings, held from Tuesday May 30 to Friday June 2, 2017, at the Bell Harbor Conference Center in Seattle, Washington, closes on March 21.
+Hotel booking and late poster abstract submission closes on May 1 for the joint 11th Hinode and 8th IRIS science meeting to be held from Tuesday May 30 to Friday June 2, 2017, at the Bell Harbor Conference Center in Seattle, Washington.

 This meeting will bring together scientists interested in connections between the solar photosphere, chromosphere, transition region, and corona.
 More details are available at www2.hao.ucar.edu/iris2017